zuka011/Trajax/documents/model.typ

   Since the costs given by @contouring-lag-cost-equations alone do not encourage progress along the reference trajectory, an additional *progress cost* #progress-cost needs to be added.
 This cost is defined as:

   $
-    #progress-cost = - #progress-weight dot #path-parameter-change / #delta-t
+    #progress-cost = - #progress-weight dot #path-parameter-change #delta-t
   $ <progress-cost-equation>

   where $#progress-weight > 0$ is a weighting factor.
 ]

 The progress cost given by @progress-cost-equation pushes #path-parameter to move forward along the reference trajectory as fast as possible, pulling the robot along with it.
 Simultaneously, the contouring and lag costs given by @contouring-lag-cost-equations also pull the #path-parameter back, preventing it from moving too far ahead of the robot.
-If the weights #contouring-weight, #lag-weight and #progress-weight are chosen appropriately, the robot will try to follow the reference trajectory closely and maximize its progress along it.
+If the weights #contouring-weight, #lag-weight and #progress-weight are chosen appropriately, the robot will try to follow the reference trajectory closely and maximize progress.

 === Comfort Cost